uQr/cordova-docs/tutorial-gulp/gulp-task-runner-explorer.md

 3. Now run a Cordova build and try it out!

 #### Adding Other Dependencies
+Adding additional dependencies is simple from Visual Studio.
+VS will also **automaticlly** install any package added to the "devDependencies" list in package.json when you save the file.

-While building your Gulp script you can install any additional dependencies via the command line and use the “--save-dev” flag to update package.json.
-For example, this will add the [“gulp-typescript” module](http://go.microsoft.com/fwlink/?LinkID=533748) as a dependency:
+You can also install any additional dependencies and update package.json using the “--save” flag when calling "npm install" from the command line.
+For example, this command will add the [uglify Gulp plugin](http://go.microsoft.com/fwlink/?LinkID=533793) as a dependency:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-npm install gulp-typescript --save-dev
+npm install --save-dev gulp-uglify
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~